avilwock/Tech-Blog/README.md

 WHEN I am idle on the site for more than a set time THEN I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts
 ```

+## Future Implementations

+* Allow comments to be commented on

+## Access

+To access this site, please visit: https://github.com/avilwock/E-Commerce-Platform

+## Installation

+To install this to your computer, clone the repositoryRun npm install in the terminal

+Open mysql and source the schema

+Seed the data by typing in node seeds/index.js

+## Usage

+To use on your local server, type in node server into the integrated terminal.

+Then open a browser and type in http://localhost:3001 to reach the homepage

+Click login and you can either log in, or create a new username password.

+Once logged in, you can view the dashboard with your posts and comments on it.

+To add a new post, click add new post

+To update a post click view post, and then you can make changes.
+You can also delete the post from here.

+If you would like to add a comment to someone else's post, you can do so on the homepage by typing a comment into the comment box and selecting submit

+## Credits

+With thanks to:

+Locan Garland, Coding Bootcamp, University of Irvine California

+## Questions

+For any questions please contact: avilwock@gmail.com

+## License

+MIT License